- Home

 The RDP Libraries let application consumes data from the following platforms

-This article is focusing on the PlatformSession only.
-However, the main logic for other session types is the same when interacts with xlwings library.
+This article only focuses on the DesktopSession.
+However, for other session types, the main logic is the same when it interacts with xlwings library.

-Once the application successfully creates a session with RDP, we can request Time-Series data as an example with the RDP Libraries Function Layer.
+Once the application successfully creates a session with a running Workspace desktop application, we can request Time-Series data as an example with the Function Layer.

 # Declare parameter(s)